Tips for budgeting and saving

 It's tough to save if you don't know where your money really goes.
-Building a budget is an effective way to get finances under control so saving becomes possible.
-Begin by subtracting your monthly expenses from your income for a quick financial snapshot.
+Build a budget to get your finances under control, so saving becomes easier.
+You can start by subtracting your monthly expenses from your income for a quick financial snapshot.
 Then allocate portions of income for spending and saving, making any adjustments needed to help bring goals within reach.
 Because it can be difficult to follow a cash trail, consider using your debit and credit card so you can monitor and track your spending in online banking.

 2. Pay yourself before paying bills

 It can be difficult to save when it seems like nothing is left after you pay all the monthly bills.
 Break that cycle by making a firm decision to pay yourself first.
 Even if it's only a small amount, commit to putting something into savings before paying any other bills or expenses.
 You'll be amazed what a difference this small change in perspective makes to your savings balance over time.

 3. Automate the process

 The best way to “pay yourself first” and increase your odds of savings success is by setting up an automatic savings plan at your bank.
 You can transfer an amount of your choosing from your checking account to your savings account each month.
 You likely won't miss what was never available to spend.
 It's helpful to open a separate savings account solely for this purpose, so savings grow uninterrupted.